 - 1 teaspoon cayenne

 - 1 cup heavy cream

-4. Combine the pasta and cheese sauce and add additional salt and pepper to taste.
-Place half in the prepared pan and sprinkle with 1/2 the cheese.
+- Combine the pasta and cheese sauce and add additional salt and pepper to taste.
+Place half in the prepared pan and sprinkle with ½ the remaining cheese.
 Repeat with remaining pasta and cheese.
-Pour cream over the entire mixture and sprinkle with bread crumbs.
-(Panko will work in a pinch)
+Pour cream over the entire mixture and sprinkle with panko.